My readers can't comment on my blog.This complaint, as with many like it, could benefit from some structured diagnostic practice.

 - Check the "Blog Posts" wizard.
-Look at the Post Page Options, and the comments link caption option.
+Look at the Post Page Options, and the comments link caption option (the 4th option).
 Make sure that option is enabled - and make sure that the caption hasn't been changed to something arbitrary, blank, or outrageous.

-- Edit individual posts, and check "Post settings" - Options.
+- Edit the individual posts, and check the "Reader comments" setting, under "Post settings" - Options.
 If you disabled comments, for a single post, all subsequent posts will have comments disabled also - until you reset the per post setting.

 - If nobody can comment on your blog, check for post template corruption.
 If you're using a third party commenting platform, like Disqus, and you just migrated the blog to a custom domain - or changed the URL for any other reason, verify the URL in the Disqus setup or the blog code.

 - If you (and other administrators) can comment, but no guests can do so - and if you're using CAPTCHA (word puzzle) verification - check for proper comment form size.